 And if we work together and it goes well, a referral to one other service-business owner is worth more than any ad I could buy.

 One more thing — and to me, it's the most important part.
-I treat your data the way I treat my own.
-The CRM I built was for my own cleaning company first, and I still run my business on it every day.
-Same data, same care, same instinct that says this isn't anyone else's business.
-I personally back yours up, keep it somewhere safe, and keep it out of reach of predators — data brokers, ransomware, the careless mishandling that turns into news stories.
+I treat your data the way I treat my own — literally the same backup pipeline, same care, same instinct that says this isn't anyone else's business.
+Out of reach of data brokers, ransomware, and the careless mishandling that turns into news stories.

 I'm one person, not a team of fifty in a data center.
 No help desk to escalate through, no anonymous engineer with access to your tables, no analytics group quietly mining your patterns.
 When something goes wrong, it goes wrong on my watch — and I'm the one fixing it.